 - Keyboard and mouse by Logitech from the MX series - finally a keyboard where not all important keys are hidden behind double assignments.
 Bluetooth operation runs wonderfully, even without the USB dongle, which is always lying unused on the desk in the way.

 - Router, Fritzbox, printer, all standard and not particularly exciting.

 - Elgato Stream Deck as a programmable additional keyboard.
 Elgato comes from the gamer and video scene, you can tell that from the devices.
 Ultimately solid technology, a bit overpriced but well usable.

 - Elgato Key Light is a video light that has its own WLAN access and can thus be controlled remotely.
-Unfortunately, only in 2G WLAN standard and unfortunately only via a proprietary Elgato protocol.
+Unfortunately, only in the 2G WLAN standard and only via a proprietary Elgato protocol.
 The setup hobbles for a while until everything fits, but then it runs stably in operation.
 It can be controlled well via the Stream Deck.
 The color temperature can be adjusted.
-For the Green Wall at a distance of 1.50 meters, one light is just enough, in the shadier areas the screen flickers a bit.
-Two would be better - but at over 200 EUR, the lamp is no bargain…
+For the Green Wall at a distance of 1.50 meters, one light was initially still sufficient, but in the shadier areas the screen flickered a bit.
+Therefore, I now illuminate the dark corners with an additional Elgato Key Light Mini.

 - The “Green Wall” in my case is an easily rollable stand screen from celexon.
 From Elgato there is also a slightly cheaper variant, but on the one hand, it is not available right now - too much demand.
 And besides, the protruding feet bother me there, which can become tripping hazards.